Somapura Mahavihara

-Somapura Mahavihara (সোমপুর মহাবিহার), also known as Paharpur Buddhist Vihara (পাহাড়পুর বৌদ্ধবিহার), is a major Buddhist monastery (mahavihara) in Paharpur, Badalgachhi, Naogaon, Bangladesh.
-It is among the best known Buddhist viharas in the Indian subcontinent and is one of the most important archaeological sites in the country.
+Somapura Mahavihara (সোমপুর মহাবিহার), also known as Paharpur Buddhist Vihara (পাহাড়পুর বৌদ্ধবিহার), is a major Mahayana and Vajrayana Buddhist monastery (mahavihara) in Paharpur, Badalgachhi, Naogaon, Bangladesh.
+It is among the best known Buddhist viharas in the Indian subcontinent and one of the most important archaeological sites in the country.
 It was designated as a UNESCO World Heritage Site in 1985.

-It is one of the most famous examples of architecture in pre-Islamic Bengali architecture.
+It is one of the most famous examples of pre-Islamic Bengali architecture.
 It dates from a period to the nearby Halud Vihara and to the Sitakot Vihara in Nawabganj, Dinajpur.

 History

 A number of monasteries grew up during the Pāla period in ancient India in the eastern regions of the Indian subcontinent, comprising Bengal and Magadha.
 According to Tibetan sources, five great Mahaviharas (universities) stood out: Vikramashila, the premier university of the era; Nalanda, past its prime but still illustrious; Somapura Mahavihara; Odantapurā; and Jaggadala.
 The mahaviharas formed a network; "all of them were under state supervision" and there existed "a system of co-ordination among them ... it seems from the evidence that the different seats of Buddhist learning that functioned in eastern India under the Pāla were regarded together as forming a network, an interlinked group of institutions," and it was common for great scholars to move easily from position to position among them.
 Atisa, who resided at the Somapura Mahavihara (the largest university in ancient India at that time), traveled from Bengal to Tibet to preach Buddhism.
 The earliest form of the Bengali language began to emerge during the eighth century.

 The excavation at Paharpur, and the finding of seals bearing the inscription Shri-Somapure-Shri-Dharmapaladeva-Mahavihariyarya-bhiksu-sangghasya, has identified the Somapura Mahavihara as built by the second Pala king Dharmapala (circa 781–821) of Pāla Dynasty.
 Tibetan sources, including Tibetan translations of Dharmakayavidhi and Madhyamaka Ratnapradipa, Taranatha's history and Pag-Sam-Jon-Zang, mention that Dharmapala's successor Devapala (circa 810–850) built it after his conquest of Varendra.
 The Paharpur pillar inscription bears the mention of 5th regnal year of Devapala's successor Mahendrapala (circa 850–854) along with the name of Bhiksu Ajayagarbha.
 Taranatha's Pag Sam Jon Zang records that the monastery was repaired during the reign of Mahipala (circa 995–1043 AD).